hanfak/topics-to-learn/general-paradigms/programming-types/functional programming/README.md

 - Intent of FP is for readability and understandablility
 - About what rather than how (procedural)
 - functional programming as a paradigm begins with three things, the three main concepts — actions, calculations, and data.
 These are mutually exclusive categories that everything falls into.
+- Functional programming, therefore, is programming so as to avoid these side effects wherever possible.
+- Functional programming imposes discipline on mutating state.
+- A functional language makes all data immutable by default.
+- FP makes code understandable by minimizing moving parts (mutating state).

 ## Types